armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 <details><summary>Show me the ConfigMap</summary>

-For the [kubernetes.accounts[] options in the Agent Options Docs](https://docs.armory.io/docs/armory-agent/agent-options/#options) for adding accounts
+For information about adding accounts, see  the [kubernetes.accounts[] options in the Agent Options documentation](https://docs.armory.io/docs/armory-agent/agent-options/#options).

 ```yaml
 apiVersion: v1